Four Reasons Young Adults Don’t Smoke Premium Cigars

 Premium Cigars are Too Expensive for Young Adults

-Premium Cigars Take Too Long to Smoke & Young Adults Don’t Have the Attention Span
+Premium Cigars Take Too Long to Smoke

-Blame it on Tik Tok or some other click bait app of the month!
-Sure it is true that society in general has changed but young people often get called out as having shorter attention spans than their seniors.
-Whether that’s scientifically true or not is debatable.
-The reality is society in general is moving faster across generations.
-Older people find time to enjoy a cigar.
-Also, cigars are the perfect companion to hours of mindless screen surfing or a myriad of other activities.
-Cigars don’t require undivided attention.
-This is another false reason cited for why young adults don’t smoke premium cigars.
+Blame it on TikTok or some other clickbait app of the month!
+Sure, society has changed.
+Yet, Time reported that science shows how many, including young people, struggle with shorter attention spans than their seniors.
+The reality is speed.
+Society as a whole is moving faster across generations.
+Older people find time to enjoy cigars.
+And why not?
+Cigars are the perfect companion for hours of mindless screen surfing or a myriad of other activitiesCigars don’t require undivided attention.
+That is another false reason why young adults don’t smoke premium cigars.

-Young Adults Don’t Smoke Premium Cigars Because Their Friends Aren’t Smoking Premium Cigars
+Young Adults’ Friends Don’t Smoke Premium Cigars

-As a premium cigar smoker looking to bring younger (legal smoking age) adults into the hobby, how do you set them up for success as a cigar smoker and give them the best chance of appreciating premium cigars?
-Take them to an indoor lounge or other suitable place.
-Make sure they aren’t inebriated, although a pairing is fine.
-Select a good, doesn’t have to be great, initial cigar for them.
+Select a good initial cigar for them; it doesn’t have to be great.
 Show them how to cut, light, and smoke it properly.
-Explain that they can put it down or rest their cigar.
-Prep them that the experience will take an hour or so.
-If they like it; great, maybe they’ll come back for more.
-If they don’t that’s fine too and this introduction shouldn’t be pressure-filled.
+Then explain that they can put it down or rest their cigar.
+Prep them for the experience.
+Let them know that it will take an hour or so.
+If they like it, great — maybe they’ll come back for more.
+If they don’t, that’s fine too, and this introduction shouldn’t be pressure-filled.
 Cigars aren’t for everyone.

 Photo credit: Cigar Life Guy